forfudan/MojoMiji/src/docs/advanced/references.md

 Currently, there are three keywords that are related to references in Mojo: `read`, `mut`, and `owned`.
 Moreover, a `out` keyword is also used to define a named result of a function.
 In v25.5, there will be a new keyword `ref` to create an alias in the local scope.

-The keywords `read`, `mut`, and `owned`, were not always the ones used to define the ownership and mutability of function arguments.
+The keywords `read`, `mut`, and `owned`, were not always the ones used to define the ownership and mutability of function arguments (*aka* argument conventions).
 In the early days of Mojo, there were other keywords.
 The current keywords system is discussed in the following discussion thread on GitHub:

 - [[Proposal] New ref convention for returning references #2874](https://github.com/modular/modular/discussions/2874)